The Singing Tree

 I have a Bachelors degree in Education and English from Bath Spa University.

-I have worked with Early Years for nearly 10 years, initially as Leader of Hollyhocks Kindergarten during which I gained my Early Years Teacher Status.
+I have worked in Early Years for nearly 12 years, initially as Leader of Hollyhocks Kindergarten during which I gained my Early Years Teacher Status.
 Since 2014 I have been running my own music kindergarten classes – The Singing Tree.
 Therefore, my Early Years musical training has been cross-fertilised with my general EY pedagogical knowledge and skills.

 I play piano and flute and have previously taught flute instrumental lessons (to Grade 5).
 I have gained my Certificate in Teaching with the Associated Board of the Royal School of Music (ABSRM).
 I currently enjoy learning the acoustic guitar and have a passion for singing.